25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Example

-I hope you found this list of 25 cognitive biases helpful.
+I hope you found my breakdown of these 25 cognitive biases helpful.

-If you have questions, or input or know of other great examples, I would love to hear from you.
+If you have any questions, feedback, or great examples to share, I’d love to hear from you!

-In the meantime, you might also like my article The Art of Persuasion: 10 Cognitive Biases Brands Can Leverage, which goes a bit more in detail on cognitive biases in branding specifically.
+In the meantime, you might enjoy my article The Art of Persuasion: 10 Cognitive Biases Brands Can Leverage, which dives deeper into how cognitive biases can be used effectively in branding.

 References